New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Graph Deep Learning to Identify Sybils

 The deep learning method was developed with the Python libraries NetworkX and RAPIDS AI to construct the graphs, the PyTorch Geometric library for the GCNN, and the Facebook AI Similarity Search (FAISS) for the fast embeddings clustering.
 Whenever possible, GPU accelerated libraries were used, although speed and memory tradeoffs quickly become a practical data analysis challenge when dealing with large graphs requiring several hundred gigabytes of memory for large matrix multiplications during learning.
-As an inductive method, decisions to use a particular library, feature, or machine learning algorithm were made pragmatically and tested against the dataset.
+This is known as the graph expansion problem and can be controlled by neighborhood sampling or graph partitioning (in our case, batch normalization).
+As an inductive method, decisions to use a particular library, feature, or machine learning algorithm were made pragmatically and tested against the dataset, but as discussed below, the GCNN autoencoder approach offers some distinct conceptual advantages over other approaches.

 We develop features and construct a typical train/test/validation split for the forward pass of our GCNN.
-The first layer of the forward pass is fully connected to capture node features and to incorporate voting edges and their ‘power’ attributes; the second layer incorporates the edge and node features with a sequential multi-layer perceptron (MLP) with ReLu activation that is then passed into a convolutional layer with mean feature aggregation; the third layer utilizes temporal sequences that have been engineered for a Long Short Term Memory (LSTM) layer; and finally, the fourth layer uses a multi-headed Graph Attention Network (GAT) to search and better learn edge connectivity.
+The first layer of the forward pass is fully connected, capturing node features and incorporating voting edges with their ‘power’ attributes.
+The second layer integrates edge and node features with a sequential multi-layer perceptron (MLP) using ReLu activation, which is then fed into a convolutional layer with mean feature aggregation.
+The third layer processes temporal sequences engineered for a Long Short-Term Memory (LSTM) layer.
+Finally, the fourth layer uses a multi-headed Graph Attention Network (GAT) to better learn and search edge connectivity.
+Due to the final attention layer, this encoder can be considered a transformer with residual connections.
+(Note that due to dataset availability limitations, the wallet fingerprint signal was not used in this final algorithm.)

 Each of these layers has tuneable hyperparameters that were set by conducting a grid search.
 After each forward pass and backpropagation to set training weights, training loss (MSE) was calculated, visualized, and assessed.
-The resulting tensors are normalized on zero and were checked for sufficient numeric variability.
+The resulting tensors were normalized on zero and were checked for sufficient numeric variability.